rclone/rclone/docs/content/filtering.md

 Arrange the order of filter rules with the most restrictive first and work down.

-Inline comments are not supported.
-These comments alter the filtering action of the associated filter. _Use `-vv --dump filters` to see how they appear in the final regexp._
+Lines starting with # or ; are ignored, and can be used to write comments.
+Inline comments are not supported. _Use `-vv --dump filters` to see how they appear in the final regexp._

 E.g. for `filter-file.txt`: